clicksalesmedia/greenroasteries/GITHUB-DEPLOYMENT.md

 The deployment workflow works as follows:

 1. When you push to the main branch, GitHub Actions automatically triggers the deployment
+2. GitHub builds the Next.js application (with plenty of memory available)
-2. It creates a deployment package (excluding node_modules, .next, etc.)
+3. It creates a deployment package (including the built .next directory)
-3. It uploads this package to your server using SSH
+4. It uploads this package to your server using SSH
-4. It extracts the package and restarts the Docker containers
+5. It extracts the package, installs dependencies, and restarts the PM2 process

 ## Manual Deployment